Add a bookmark to get started

 About

-John Clarke is a partner in the firm's corporate and securities litigation practice with several decades experience leading the defense of complex disputes involving securities, trust indentures, merger and stockholder derivative litigation, financial institutions, structured transactions, and bankruptcy and fraudulent transfer claims.
-He has appeared for clients as lead counsel in federal and state courts across the nation, including the U.S. Court of Appeals for the Second, Third, Fifth, Seventh, Eleventh, and D.C.
-Circuits, the Delaware Court of Chancery, and the Supreme Court of Delaware.
+John Clarke is the previous chair of the firm's corporate and securities litigation practice and has several decades of experience leading the defense of complex disputes involving securities, merger transactions, trust indentures, structured transactions, and stockholder derivative, bankruptcy, and fraudulent transfer claims.
+He has appeared for clients as lead counsel in federal and state courts across the nation, including the US Court of Appeals for the Second, Third, Fifth, Seventh, Eleventh, and DC Circuits, the Delaware Court of Chancery, and the Supreme Court of Delaware.

 Bar admissionsNew YorkConnecticut